 Being able to live on your own requires a stable income.
 Money is one of the top stressor’s adults face, so learning important skills and protecting your financial future when you’re young is a great idea.
+At this stage in life, one of your major concerns is determining how to pay off your student loans.
+Although it can be challenging, you can implement several repayment strategies that can help you achieve your goal.
 Although you may not be able to avoid every fiscal pitfall in life, there are steps you can take to give yourself a solid foundation while you’re in school.

 Start Sticking to a Budget

 Budgeting apps like Mint can help you learn how to track your money and make smarter choices.
 When you’re young and likely relying partially on others, it’s easy to consider any extra cash you have as spending money.
 But what if you put it into a savings account instead?
 How much could you save per year if you downgraded your streaming subscription to a cheaper package?
 When you think about these things and determine exactly how much money you’ll spend each month, you’ll also be able to save more.
 Even $50 each month leaves you with $600 a year.